 If you send campaigns to your contacts and previous registrants, and you capture their consent on your registration forms, you can use query filters to identify only those prospects who have given consent.

-As a Data Processor, Arlo allows customers to enter into a Data Processing Agreement (or Data Protection Addendum) that establishes a legal basis for allowing Arlo to process data for you as a Data Controller.
+As part of the Master Subscription Agreement, Arlo's customers enter into a Data Processing Agreement (or Data Protection Addendum) that establishes a legal basis for allowing Arlo to process data for you as a Data Controller.

 Do I need a Data Processing Agreement?

 As per GDPR Article 28(3), you need a DPA in place with all processors you have engaged (including Arlo) that process personal data for you as a Data Controller.